Department of English, Philosophy & Modern Languages

 Our Department houses three disciplines leading to a variety of majors and minors, and our faculty members are committed teacher-scholars in literature, linguistics, languages, writing, philosophy, and religious studies.
 The Department also houses MSUB's Writing Program, which serves all undergraduate students, and a graduate program Certificate in Teaching Creative and Expository Writing.

-In Modern Languages, the Department’s mission is to provide students with critical skills in the use of the Spanish language and familiarity with the cultures and literatures of that language, both Peninsular and Latin American.
+The mission of the undergraduate English Program is to provide students with an understanding and appreciation of the development and aesthetic achievement of literatures in English – including the cultural, linguistic, and historical influences on English, American and world literatures – as well as preparation in the craft of creative writing: poetry, fiction, nonfiction, and other genres.
+In Philosophy and Religious Studies, the Department provides students with diverse ethical, philosophical, religious and cultural perspectives.
+In Modern Languages the Department’s mission is to provide students with critical skills in the use of the Spanish language and familiarity with the cultures and literatures of that language, both Peninsular and Latin American.
 The Department also offers French, German, and other languages.

-The MSUB Department of English, Philosophy & Modern Languages prepares students to engage in these discussions with historical perspective and an appreciation for complexity, nuance, and difference.
+The term humanities, broadly defined, refers to the study of human cultures, languages, and systems of meaning and values.
+Students of the humanities explore the interrelated disciplines of philosophy, literature, religion, art, music, history and language.
+The MSUB Department of English, Philosophy & Modern Languages prepares students to engage in these disciplines with historical perspective and an appreciation for complexity, nuance, and difference.
 We encourage our undergraduates to develop their own positions and arguments, to articulate them clearly and incisively, and to be leaders in a rapidly changing century.
+See also:

-Stanford University's Humanities Center answers the question "Why the Humanities Matter"
+Stanford University: "Why the Humanities Matter"